 “Mr. Jeff Bazoon, 49 years old, recruited at the Grand Canyon.
-What do you want to be when you grow up?”
+What do you want to be when you grow old?”

 My phone buzzed.
-Her words, “You’re missing out on life” flashed on the screen.
+Her words, “You’re missing out on this new life” flashed on the screen.

 “How did that record your words?”
 I said.
 “And why only those?
 Yesterday, it also recorded, ‘I shall see you soon, Tony’.”

 “I don’t know, Jeff.
 You’ll have to learn how to decode it.
 It’s trying to tell you something about your journey towards your dream.
 That much I can say.
 But the rest, you have to figure it out.
-Some—“ she hesitated and said, “—someone said that the prototype behaves in a different fashion according to the algorithm of the user.
+Sam said that the prototype behaves in a different fashion according to the algorithm of the user.
 It’s your life, your journey.”

 Pushing too many things for much later.